 3. Inverse-transform to .

-For most realistic signals and systems this is much easier than evaluating the convolution integral directly.
-It’s the entire reason we developed the Fourier and Laplace transforms.
+For most realistic signals and systems this beats evaluating the convolution integral directly, and it’s the reason we developed the Fourier and Laplace transforms in the first place.

 Modulation: the dual